Feyerabend/vm/metcalfe/README.md

 ## Metcalfe machine

 __call &lt;label&gt;__
-: call some subprogram at label (possibly recursive calls)
+: push current position of input and output on stack. call some subprogram at label (possibly recursive calls).

 __false &lt;label&gt;__
 : conditional jump, if flag *false* then jump to label